Perfect Crime (album): Singles

 The double A-side single "Tsumetai Umi/Start in My Life" was released as the second single in February 2001.
 "Tsumetai Umi" samples R&B influences and is themed about juvenile delinquency, while "Start in My Life" adopts 80's pop influences and themed about a farewell with her friends.
-Both songs were written by Kuraki herself, Aika Ohno and Cybersound.
-The later was used as the eleventh ending theme to the Case Closed anime.
-The single has sold over 356,310 copies and been certificated platinum by RIAJ.
+Both songs were written by Kuraki herself, Aika Ohno and Cybersound (Michael Africk, Perry Geyer, Miguel Pessoa).
+The latter was used as the eleventh ending theme to the Case Closed anime.
+The single has sold over 356,310 copies and has been a certificated platinum by RIAJ.

 "Stand Up" was released as the third single in April 2001.
 The song has become the biggest hit from the album to date and her fourth best selling song of all time.
 It has sold over 476,000 copies and been certificated platinum by RIAJ.
 Also, the song became the thirty-second best selling song of 2001 in Japan.
 The song samples 80's American rock music influence and was written by Kuraki herself and Akihito Tokunaga.

 "Always" was released as the fourth single in June, 2001.
-The song was written by Kuraki herself, Aika Ohno and Cybersound and used as the twelfth ending theme to the Case Closed anime and the theme song to Countdown to Heaven, the fifth film in the series.
+The song was written by Kuraki herself, Aika Ohno and Cybersound (Michael Africk, Perry Geyer, Miguel Pessoa) and used as the twelfth ending theme to the Case Closed anime and the theme song to Countdown to Heaven, the fifth film in the series.
 The song has sold over 219,940 copies and been certificated platinum by RIAJ.